EU's Breton: EU did not renew Astrazeneca COVID-19 vaccine order for after June

-PARIS (Reuters) - European Internal Market Commissioner Thierry Breton said on Sunday the European Commission did not renew its order for AstraZeneca vaccines against COVID-19 for after June.
+European Internal Market Commissioner Thierry Breton said on Sunday the European Commission did not renew its order for AstraZeneca (AZN.L) vaccines against COVID-19 for after June.

 Our Standards: The Thomson Reuters Trust Principles.